xavihart/Diff-PGD/README.md

 ## Introduction

 Diff-PGD utilizes strong prior knowledge of Diffusion Model to generate adversarial samples with higher steathiness and controllability.
 Diff-PGD has the following edges:
-- higher steathiness and controllability
+- Higher steathiness and controllability
-- easy to apply to different scenarios
+- Easy to apply to different scenarios (e.g. global, region, style-based, physical world)
-- higher transferability and anti-purification power
+- Higher transferability and anti-purification power